GabiSardarov/BRUTEFORCING-input/untitled2/README.md

 # BRUTEFORCING-input
-the title says all, it brute-forces any type of string input
+the title says it all, it brute-forces any type of string input